AndrejKiri/AndrejKiri/CV.md

 ### **UX Researcher** at GitLab Inc.
 *01/01/2020 – 07/06/2021* (1 yr 6 mos) | Remote | [gitlab.com](https://gitlab.com)

-I supported 4-7 product teams working on the IT operations-related functionality of GitLab – application performance monitoring, incident management, and infrastructure configuration among others.
+I collaborated with 4-7 product teams working on the IT operations-related functionality of GitLab – application performance monitoring, incident management, and infrastructure configuration among others.

 My main responsibility was mentoring the teams on topics related to design decision-making, research design, and research process.

-Also I was designing and conducting strategic research studies tackling high-impact product areas and studies that required high expertise, like the Kano model, comparative navigation evaluation, or benchmarking surveys.
+Also, I was designing and conducting strategic research studies tackling high-impact product areas and studies that required high expertise, like the Kano model, comparative navigation evaluation, or benchmarking surveys.

 <details>
 	<summary><i>About GitLab</i></summary>